controlplane-com/terraform-provider-cpln/docs/resources/workload.md

 - **job** (Block List, Max: 1) ([see below](#nestedblock--job)) [Cron Job Reference Page](https://docs.controlplane.com/reference/workload#cron).
 - **rollout_options** (Block List, Max: 1) ([see below](#nestedblock--rollout_options))
 - **security_options** (Block List, Max: 1) ([see below](#nestedblock--security_options))
+- **support_dynamic_tags** (Boolean) Workload will automatically redeploy when one of the container images is updated in the container registry.
+Default: false.

 <a id="nestedblock--container"></a>